-The inverted nipple repair procedure
+The inverted nipple repair procedure in East Greenwich, RI

 Dr. Doyle is certified by the American Board of Plastic Surgery and has years of experience performing breast enhancement procedures to achieve natural-looking outcomes.
 Inverted nipple repair is a minimally invasive surgery, but can be combined with other breast surgeries such as an augmentation or breast lift.

-This surgery is performed to correction inversion of the nipple so it protrudes outward.
+This surgery is performed to correct the inversion of the nipple so it protrudes outward.
 To do this, Dr. Doyle will carefully release the fibrous strands beneath the skin that are pulling the nipple inward.
 Dissolving sutures are then used to hold the nipple in the desired position.
 Just a small incision hidden within the areola will be needed for this surgery.

 Nipple correction recovery and results

-The results of your procedure will be immediately noticeable, but you will need to wear protective devices for the first couple days after surgery to hold the nipple in place and assist with healing.
+The results of your procedure will be immediately noticeable, but you will need to wear protective devices for the first couple of days after surgery to hold the nipple in place and assist with healing.
 Within about two weeks, the sutures used for your nipple correction will have dissolved on their own.
 Scarring should be minimal as the incisions used are quite small and well-hidden within the areola.

 Patients who undergo inverted nipple repair with Dr. Doyle often feel more self-confident and comfortable with their appearance.
 The results of this surgery are often permanent and designed to appear completely natural.